kraymmese/AI_Environment_Creation_AS1/README.md

 - Download Anaconda: You can download Anaconda software from the original distributors at the following [Site](https://www.anaconda.com/products/individual).

+- Clone this github repository

-- After downloading Anaconda, run the following command on your system terminal `conda env create -f environment.yml`
+- After downloading Anaconda and cloning the repo, run the following command on your system terminal `conda env create -f environment.yml`

 - To activate your environment, run the following command `conda activate ${first line on the environment.yml file}.`